ildella/ildella.net/source/_drafts/bitwarden-part1-password.md

   5. As far as I understand, there is only one master password that will grant access to the Bitwarden account and the same password is used to encrypt/decrypt data.

 This last part is something that I am not completely at peace at.
 I would have used two different passwords.
-A partial explanation I have for now is that the key used to encrypt/decript data is NOT the actual password, but a token that changes each session, that is based on the password but is not the password.
+A partial explanation I have for now is that the key used to encrypt/decript data is not the actual password, but a token that changes each session, that is based on the password but is not the password.

 I need to dig more into the details to understand this better.